greenelab/deep-review/manuscript.md

 Relation extraction involves detecting and classifying semantic relationships between entities from the literature.
 At present, kernel methods or feature-based approaches are commonly applied [@c6gbPCdT; @Sn8TwSQK; @X909h5sz].
 Deep learning can relieve the feature sparsity and engineering problems.
-Some studies focused on jointly extracting biomedical entities and relations simultaneously [@MmcdzBXf; @1F5aZYjOB], while others applied deep learning on relation classification given the relevant entities.
+Some studies focused on jointly extracting biomedical entities and relations simultaneously [@17ydlqmVI; @1F5aZYjOB], while others applied deep learning on relation classification given the relevant entities.
 For example, both multichannel dependency-based CNNs [@1H4fyFU1f] and shortest path-based CNNs [@19r6xFsZQ; @ULZPgbOq] are well-suited for sentence-based protein-protein extraction.
 Jiang et al. proposed a biomedical domain-specific word embedding model to reduce the manual labor of designing semantic representation for the same task [@MY6FXgFn].
 Gu et al. employed a maximum entropy model and a CNN model for chemical-induced disease relation extraction at the inter- and intra-sentence level, respectively [@14afj7TT1].